• Food Allergy Retreat

 blue grape and roasted garlic bread 10.jpg

 Place the tray in a preheated 420F oven and bake for 35 minutes, or until golden and crispy.
+At the end of baking, broil it for about a minute to make the honey and oil sizzle - but watch it very closely and take it out as soon as it is done!
 When cool enough to touch, cut into squares.

 Makes 12 squares